 - The 5-HT3 receptor antagonists are considered part of the standard of care in the management of CINV due to chemotherapeutic agents with moderate-to-high emetic risk, RINV, and PONV.
-Treatment of CINV or RINV generally involves the use of multiple agents that affect different receptor types (American Gastroentrological Association [AGA], 2001, Herrstedt et al 2017, Hesketh et al 2017, Gan et al 2014, Gupta et al 2016, Roila et al 2010). - The 2016 expert opinion statement from the American Society for Enhanced Recovery (ASER) for the prophylaxis and management of PONV provides the following recommendations (Gupta et al 2016): - All patients should receive PONV prophylaxis during the perioperative period. - The number of risk factors should determine the number of medications used for treatment and prophylaxis for PONV. - The 2017 American Society of Clinical Oncology (ASCO) antiemetic guidelines recommend the following for CINV (Hesketh et al 2017): - For the prevention of n/v induced by HEC, a 4 drug combination of an NK1 receptor antagonist, a 5-HT3 receptor antagonist dexamethasone, and olanzapine is recommended as first-line therapy. - \circ For MEC other than carboplatin area under the curve (AUC) \geq 4 mg/mL/min, a 2-drug combination of a 5-HT3 receptor antagonist and dexamethasone is recommended. - For MEC that includes carboplatin AUC ≥ 4 mg/mL/min, a 3-drug combination of a NK1 receptor antagonist, a 5-HT3 receptor antagonist and dexamethasone is recommended. - For children receiving HEC or MEC, a 3-drug combination of a 5-HT3 receptor antagonist, dexamethasone, and aprepitant is recommended.
-A 2-drug regimen of a 5-HT3 receptor antagonist and dexamethasone can be used if aprepitant cannot be given; palonosetron and aprepitant can be used if dexamethasone cannot be given. - Cannabinoids (eq. nabilone, dronabinol) are not listed as appropriate first-line antiemetics for any group of patients receiving chemotherapy of high to low emetic risk.
-These agents can be used in conjunction with standard regimens for patients who continue to have symptoms despite optimal prophylaxis (including use of olanzapine).
+Treatment of CINV, RINV or PONV generally involves the use of multiple agents that affect different receptor types (American Gastroentrological Association [AGA], 2001, Herrstedt et al 2017, Hesketh et al 2017[b], Gan et al 2014, Gupta et al 2016, Roila et al 2010). - The 2016 expert opinion statement from the American Society for Enhanced Recovery (ASER) for the prophylaxis and management of PONV provides the following recommendations (Gupta et al 2016): - All patients should receive PONV prophylaxis during the perioperative period. - The number of risk factors should determine the number of medications used for treatment and prophylaxis for PONV. - The 2017 American Society of Clinical Oncology (ASCO) antiemetic guidelines recommend the following for CINV (Hesketh et al 2017[b]): - For the prevention of n/v induced by HEC, a 4 drug combination of an NK1 receptor antagonist, a 5-HT3 receptor antagonist, dexamethasone, and olanzapine is recommended as first-line therapy. - $\circ$ For MEC, other than carboplatin area under the curve (AUC) $\geq$ 4 mg/mL/min, a 2-drug combination of a 5-HT3 receptor antagonist and dexamethasone is recommended. - For MEC that includes carboplatin AUC ≥ 4 mg/mL/min, a 3-drug combination of a NK1 receptor antagonist, a 5-HT3 receptor antagonist, and dexamethasone is recommended.